Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ### AlphaZero: Deep Learning Heuristics

 Given enough playouts, UCT will be able to explore all of the important game positions in any game  and determine their values using the Monte Carlo Method.
-But the amount of playouts needed in chess and Go for this to happen is still computationally infeasible, even with UCT prioritization.
+But the amount of playouts needed in games like chess, Go, and Gomoku for this to happen is still computationally infeasible, even with UCT prioritization.
 Thus, most viable MCTS engines for these games end up exploiting a lot of domain-specific knowledge and heuristics.

 To see why, look at the diagram below.
 The first and second Gomoku games are completely different in terms of the positions of pieces, but the essential components of the "situation" are the same.
 The differences in piece locations and structure are _mostly_ irrelevant strategically.
-Yet, to the UCT algorithm, the two games represent different states, and even if UCT has thoroughly "explored" game #1 and knows by the heuristic it is a +0.2 advantage for black, it has to start from scratch when exploring game #2.
+Yet, to the UCT algorithm, the two games represent different states, and even if UCT has thoroughly "explored" game #1 and knows that it is a +0.2 advantage for black, it has to start from scratch when exploring game #2.

 ![gomokucombo.png]({{site.baseurl}}/media/gomokucombo.png)